COMM – Communication Studies

 COMM 268 Intercultural Communication (3)

-COMM 272 Oral Communication in Professional Contexts (3)
+COMM 272 Professional Communication (3)

-COMM 275 Communication and Sport (4)
+COMM 275 Sports Communication (4)

 Prerequisite: second-year standing.
 Investigates the communication practices by which individuals, groups, and organizations frame their experiences in/through sport.
 It operates from the assumption that people enact, produce, consume, and organize sport primarily as a communication activity.
 The class is structured from a survey perspective where the relationship between communication and sport is examined in interpersonal, social, family, mediated, and organizational contexts.
 Analysis papers, independent research, oral presentations, and class discussion/activities will be emphasized.

-COMM 280 Communication Research and Writing (4)
+COMM 280 Communication Research Methods (4)

 Prerequisite: COMM 180 and second-year standing or instructor’s permission.
 Introduces basic primary and secondary research methods used in the study of human symbolic activity.
 Provides working knowledge of resources and research methods used in the communication discipline while refining research and academic writing skills.
 Primary methods emphasized include survey, ethnography, interviewing, and textual analysis.
 Includes significant writing component.
 Designed for students planning to be Communication Studies majors.
-(WRT)

 COMM 330 Media Criticism (3)